-The university library system is composed of the Health Professions Division Library, Law Library, North Miami Beach Branch Media Union, Oceanographic Library, four school libraries on the main campus in addition to a 300,000-square-foot, high-tech Library, Research, and Information Technology Center.
-Opened in fall 2001, this library houses 800,000 volumes, electronic classrooms, a 500-seat auditorium, museum-style collections and exhibits, and access to educational resources throughout the country.
-Also, branch libraries are located in the Bahamas, Jamaica, and Panama.
-Agreements have been signed with 19 academic libraries throughout the world to provide library support for NSU programs offered in specific geographical areas.
-The catalogs of all libraries are accessible to local and distance education students and faculty, wherever they may be located, via computers using the Electronic Library.
-Online and CD-ROM databases complement the paper-based holdings and provide full-text resources.
+The university library system is composed of the Alvin Sherman Library, East Campus Branch Library, Health Professions Division Library, Law Library, North Miami Beach Branch Library, Oceanographic Library, and four school libraries on the main campus.
+Agreements have been signed with academic libraries throughout the world to provide library support for NSU programs offered in specific geographical areas.
+The catalogs of all NSU libraries are accessible via computers to local and distance education students and faculty members, wherever they may be located.
+Online databases complement the paper-based holdings and provide full-text resources.
 Interlibrary loan arrangements through networked organizations such as the Online Computer Library Center (OCLC), the Southeast Florida Library Information Network (SEFLIN), the Consortium of Southeastern Law Libraries (COSELL), and the National Library of Medicine (NLM) provide broad access to a wide range of materials.